SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 the value of ``defaultColorName``, or ``"red"``.

-If you assign a non-``nil`` value to ``userDefinedColorName`` and perform the nil coalescing operator check again, the value wrapped inside ``userDefinedColorName`` is used instead of the default:
+If you assign a non-``nil`` value to ``userDefinedColorName`` and perform the nil-coalescing operator check again, the value wrapped inside ``userDefinedColorName`` is used instead of the default:

 .. testcode:: nilCoalescingOperator